eriknyquist/addlad/README.rst

    that we set to a value of 1 in step #1, and those array indices will still be at their default value of 0.

-4. You can now use the value of "0" or "1" obatined in step #3 to (for example) switch between different array indices which contain different instruction pointer increment values.
+4. You can now use the value of "0" or "1" obtained in step #3 to (for example) switch between different array indices which contain different instruction pointer increment values.
 This is how the ``examples/condition.ps`` program decides which characters to print.